WebberZone/autoclose/readme.txt

 * Features:
 	* New revisions tab with settings to control the number of revisions by post type
+	* New button in Tools page to delete all revisions

 = 2.0.0 =